• Skip to main content

 Surgical History with Recurrence

-It’s estimated that 60% of people who’ve had surgery for Crohn’s will have a recurrence within 10 years of surgery.
+According to some estimates, 60% of people who’ve had surgery for Crohn’s will have a recurrence within ten years of surgery.

 Stable Symptoms and Time Since Recurrence